-Application : Applied
+Application Applied

-Explanation on : application of the practice Arising from the resignation of an Independent Director on 8 February 2019, as at 31 December 2019, the Board has eight (8) members, with four (4) Independent Directors, one (1) Non-Executive Director and three (3) Executive Directors (including the Chairman).
-On 27 February 2020, a new Independent Director was appointed to the Board.
+Explanation on application of the practice As at 31 December 2020, the Board has nine (9) members, with five (5) Independent Directors, one (1) Non-Executive Director and three (3) Executive Directors (including the Chairman).

 The Company recognises the value of having a majority of Independent Directors on the Board as their diverse qualifications, experiences, skills and abilities to provide a 'cold-eye' critical review of Management's proposals and presentations, will help the overall management of the Company and allow the Company's strong governance process to continue improving.

-As at the end of the 2019, the Board did not have a majority of Independent Directors.
-However, on 27 February 2020, with the appointment of a new Independent Director to the Board, the Board once again is now comprised of a majority of Independent Directors on the Board the Company and the Company and the Company and the Company and the Board the Board, the Board once again is now comprised of a majority of Independent Directors on the Board the CG Code 2017 in regard to the Board composition.
+As at the end of the 2020, the Board comprised of a majority of Independent Directors (as well as meeting the minimum of thirty per cent (30%) Directors on the Board) thus meeting the recommendations of the CG Code 2017 in regard to the Board composition.

-Explanation for : departure
+Explanation for departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are r equired to complete the columns below.
+Non-large companies are

+encouraged to complete t he columns below.

-Measure :
+Measure

-Timeframe :
+Timeframe